5280 Fall Classic Format and Rules

 - All games will be 10v10

-- Boys youth teams are guaranteed a minimum of 5 games over the two days
+- Teams are guaranteed a minimum of 5 games over the two days

-- Boys teams will play on a regulation sized field
+- Teams will play on a regulation sized field

 - Referees will use their own discretion to apply injury time

 - Teams showing up 5 minutes after the scheduled start of the game will forfeit that game